-This Privacy Notice contains important information on the personal information the Family Mediation Council collects about you, what we do with your information, and who your information might be shared with.
+This Privacy Notice contains important information on the personal information we collect about you, what we do with your information, and who your information might be shared with.

 We won’t disclose your information to anyone, other than as set out in this Privacy Notice and any applicable terms and conditions.